 Automatic Updates and Maintenance

 Cloud providers handle software updates, security patches, and performance tuning for you, eliminating manual IT work.
 This ensures that businesses always operate on the latest technology without worrying about system vulnerabilities.
 Automatic updates proactively fix potential exploits before they become threats, significantly reducing the risk of cyberattacks.
-For example, Microsoft’s Azure Update Management auto deploys patches to Windows systems, so security fixes and performance improvements are applied seamlessly with minimal IT effort.
+For example, Microsoft’s Azure Update Management auto-deploys patches to Windows systems, so security fixes and performance improvements are applied seamlessly with minimal IT effort.

 Beyond security, automatic updates also include performance optimizations and bug fixes, ensuring systems remain stable and efficient without requiring user intervention.
 Cloud providers update their platforms and services continuously, fixing bugs and applying security improvements without disrupting your business.